 Featured image by Getty Images

-It's 2021 and we are officially two months down and almost at our one year pandemic anniversary.
 It's natural to want to slow down and remind yourself of your wants, needs, and goals.
 I feel like this last year has tested me in so many ways that oftentimes I've given up hope on the things that I really wanted for myself.
 As I revisited my 2021 vision board, I realized that visuals were not enough, I needed to write down what I wanted and how I was feeling, and this came out in the form of affirmations.

 While it may be easy for us to dream of all the things that we want out of life, sometimes saying it out loud can build our confidence to actually attain these things.
 Affirmations can be used for every area of our lives, as a way to reaffirm the things we know and affirm the things that are still to come.
 Last year may not have gone how we wanted, but we still have time to make 2021 the best year yet.
 I believe there is power in the tongue, so below are 12 affirmations to put out into the universe to solidify this being the year that you do nothing but shine.
 You ready, sis?